 The same thinking applies if a phrase can be used to highlight the virtues of numerous products or services and that phrase is used in numerous publications in advertising copy.
 If that phrase has not already acquired secondary meaning, and the use of it for a product or service not related to that for which it is trademarked will not cause confusion in the minds of the public then the use of that phrase in any transient advertising copy should not be deemed to be infringing on the trademark.
 Again it should not matter whether the advertising medium is an offline billboard or an online billboard.

 For example the phrase ‘Welcome Home’ is registered as a trademark in the U.S. by multiple entities offering different types of services.
 Is it reasonable or fair to suggest that housing developers across the world are now forbidden to use that common English language phrase in advertising copy, calling potential buyers’ attention to a new sub-division?
 And if that phrase by virtue of it being URLized, can be used as a natural connector to an online brochure which extols the virtues and value of that project, does this use rise to the level of being a ‘dilutor’ of someone’s trade or service mark?
+How different is it from a hashtag?
 Does it cause confusion in the minds of consumers?
 We say no.

 Please note that our opinion or position is meant to offer perspective and is not a substitute for legal advice from your lawyers.